Overwatch Tier List - Every Hero in Overwatch and Overwatch 2, Ranked | Attack of the Fanboy

 - Orisa

 Healers like Mercy will be able to support your team tenfold with vast healing ability when you know how to successfully utilize features like the Mercy Super Jump.
 Other B-tier heroes that you may want to give a test run are Ashe and Orisa.
 The latter is definitely a Tank hero that can really be a stopping force for the enemy team when using their abilities to a great standard.
-This is more so applied to Overwatch 2 due to certain buffs and tweaks to the playstyles of the hero.
+This belief is more so applied to Overwatch 2 due to certain buffs and tweaks that were added to the playstyle of the hero.

 C Tier Overwatch Heroes